openharmony/docs/en/application-dev/reference/apis/js-apis-file-cloudsyncmanager.md

 The **cloudSyncManager** module provides APIs for changing the cloud and device service status and notifying the data changes.

 > **NOTE**
->
 > - The initial APIs of this module are supported since API version 10.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
 > - The APIs of this module are system APIs and cannot be called by third-party applications.
-> - The APIs of this module support processing of error codes.
-For details, see [File Management Error Codes](../errorcodes/errorcode-filemanagement.md).

 ## Modules to Import